leeping/geomeTRIC/README.md

 Please refer to the example calculations for how to run the code.
 The commands to execute the code are contained in "command.sh".

+## Funding Acknowledgments

+We are grateful for funding support from NIH/NIAID Award R01 AI130684 and NSF Award 2408693.

 ## Citation

 If this code has benefited your research, please support us by citing our publication: